Andrew Day CFRE

 Building great client partnerships

-When I started out all those years ago, I had a sense of how important major gifts fundraising was to building financial health and long term organisational resilience.
+When I started out more than three decades ago, I had a sense of how important major gifts fundraising was to building financial health and long-term organisational resilience.
 I still believe that to be the case.
 But I also realise that you don’t have to make a major gift to be a philanthropist – that is a privilege available to any who are prepared to master their wealth, whatever size it may be, and direct it for the greater good.

-Whilst the competition for gifts may seem fiercer and campaign metrics more complex, the principles of successful fundraising remain the same.
-My experience with clients as diverse as the Sydney Children’s Hospital, Shakespeare’s Globe Theatre, Gordonstoun School and Peterborough Cathedral, has taught me that campaigns only win when fundraising is personal and gimmicks are put to one side.
-Philanthropy is inherently person-centred; it flourishes when people are encouraged to give to other people, rather than causes.
+My experience with clients as diverse as the Sydney Children’s Hospital, Shakespeare’s Globe Theatre, Gordonstoun School and Peterborough Cathedral, has taught me that campaigns only win when fundraising is personal; philanthropy flourishes when people are encouraged to give to other people, rather than causes.
 As we plan for the future at Gifted, this is one truth that will continue to sit right at the heart of the way we do business.